davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 ## Instrumental Justifications

-There are many ways one might justify democratic authority.
+We have already seen that there are many ways one might justify democratic authority.
 In [chapter 3], we saw that one common approach is to point to the desirable outcomes that democratic procedures bring about.
 Democracy, according to some, identifies the right answers, produces benefiticial consequences, and leads to good policy.
 We call these accounts of democracy _instrumental_.

 Sometimes the desirability of these outcomes is judged according to some independent criteria.
 According to these accounts, there is some external standard for measuring the quality of a decision.
 Epistemic accounts of democracy like Condorcet's Jury Theorem [@condorcet1976] or David Estund's Epistemic Proceduralism [@estlund2009] are like this.
 Truth exists independently of our beliefs; democratic processes track the truth; so this gives us reason to value democracy.